-Loyola's two-year graduate program does not require that you completed your undergraduate degree in communications or media studies but prospective candidates should demonstrate an interest in digital media and/or storytelling.
-You may focus on a specialty track within the program from the following focuses: journalism, advertising, public relations, or documentary filmmaking.
+Loyola's two-year graduate program does not require that you completed your undergraduate degree in communications or media studies but prospective candidates should demonstrate an interest in digital media and/or storytelling in relation to:

 Here are some highlights of our MC in Digital Media and Storytelling degree program:

 - A total of 36 credit hours—18 each in Foundations and Applications, expanding your knowledge and technical skills in non-fictional narrative

 - Real-world curriculum equips students from diverse backgrounds with a broader, more in-depth skill set so that they can become productive members of communications teams in a variety of organizations